Blockchain-Ads-Team/BCA-HUB-Documentation-Firebase-backend-API/README.md

 ##### (5)
 **ENDPOINT:** ```/addNewCreative``` </br>
 **ACTION:** POST </br>
-**DETAIL:** This endpoint updates a campaign info/data target URL, with a new URL, the URL is where viewers of the Ads are directed to, when they click.
+**DETAIL:** This endpoint updates a campaign creative information.
+Users can add a new creative to a campaign.
 Now takes authorization token for route protection.</br>

 **REQUEST DATA(JSON):** All data in body is required for a valid request.
 ```
 {
   uuid:              (String): "The unique ID for the user making the payment",
+  organizationID:    (String): "The ID for the organization where the campaign sits in",
   campaignId:        (Number): "The ID for the campaign to be viewed",
   creative:          (Array): "This is an array that contains creative objects, the creative  objects are the advert images and title used in the campaign, it can contain multiple creative objects":
                       [